 During the long-lasting cooperation researchers and students worked with satellite collaring of lions to get GPS data about movements, diet, social structure of the lion populations.
 This fundamental knowledge is now used for science based management and conservation by KWS.
 In that sense the program is a unique combination between university research and practical conservation management.

 Leiden delegation in Kenya

-A delegation of Professor Hans de Iongh of CML and Professor Geert de Snoo, dean of the Faculty of Science visited AG Director General Mr. J. Kimani (Ndc) and Deputy Director Biodiversity Research and Monitoring Doctor S. Kasiki in Kenya.
+A delegation of Professor Hans de Iongh of CML and Professor Geert de Snoo, dean of the Faculty of Science, visited KWS acting Director General Mr. Julius Kimani and Deputy Director Biodiversity Research and Monitoring Doctor Samuel Kasiki in Kenya.
 The purpose of the visit was to strengthen the collaboration between the two institutions.

-During the visit the Kenya Wildlife Service veterinary doctor collared a new lion in Nairobi National Park.
-The lion was given the Dutch name Karel, literally meaning ‘free man’.
-It will be followed through satellite tracking during the next two years.
-Also Nakuru National Park and the Maasai Mara reserve were visited and the strategic research agenda concerning wildlife conservation where discussed with the senior wardens and researchers of the Cheetah and Lion project in the Maasai Mara.
+The delegation also visited Nakuru National Park and the Maasai Mara reserve.
+The strategic research agenda concerning wildlife conservation was discussed with the senior wardens and researchers of the Cheetah and Lion project in the Maasai Mara.